Bariatric Surgery

 Other qualifying factors may include:

-Together, you and a surgeon will determine if surgery is right for you, which type of procedure is your best option, and if you are mentally and emotionally prepared to make lifelong lifestyle changes.
-You also will meet with a dietitian, psychologist, and other support staff members in sessions leading up to surgery.
+Together, you and a surgeon will determine if surgery is right for you and which type of procedure is your best option.
+You also will meet with a dietitian, psychologist, and other support staff leading up to surgery.
 Each team member will help you prepare for the exciting changes, as well as challenges, ahead.

 3. Make an appointment with one of our bariatric surgeons.